qwertie/loyc.net/_posts/2020-04-08-principles-of-programming.md

 This is another perspective on #0 and #1, Path of the Tool Writer and Separation of Concerns.
 Another way to say it is "separate things that change from things that stay the same"; tools change less than the things you build on top of the tools.

 Suppose you're adding support for profile pictures of your users, and you want to cache these pictures in memory. **Don't just write a `PictureCache` class to cache pictures!** _Definitely_ don't write a `ProfilePictureCache` that is specifically for profile pictures.
 Instead, start by writing an `ObjectCache` for caching _anything_, so that you can use it to cache other things later.
-Also, check the Standard Library of your language to see if it _already_ offers a cache that would meet your needs.
+Also, check the Standard Library (and popular packages) for your language to see if there's _already_ a cache that would meet your needs.
 If the picture cache has special requirements that somehow only apply to pictures, try to put as much code as possible in `ObjectCache` and then write small a `PictureCache` wrapper that _uses_ `ObjectCache` but also supports the special requirements.

 The [strategy pattern](https://en.wikipedia.org/wiki/Strategy_pattern) is super useful for promoting reusability.
 The idea is to write something general and then offer places to "plug in" specific knowledge and functionality.
 Strategies are usually functions or interfaces.
 In an Object Cache, for example, a strategy might be a function that figures out the size of each object (assuming your programming language offers no built-in way to do this).
-This function should typically a constructor parameter of the Object Cache, but it may be a property so that the strategy can be changed after the cache is created.
+This function should typically be a constructor parameter of the Object Cache, but it may be a property so that the strategy can be changed after the cache is created.
 Traditionally, object-oriented inheritance was used for this kind of thing, but the strategy pattern is often better because (1) a single class or component can support multiple kinds of strategy at the same time, and (2) strategies can sometimes be changed _after_ the class is constructed.

 To put this a third way, design your interfaces, classes, modules and libraries to be **generic, ignorant, and reusable.** If your code isn't separated properly, it will be designed for a _specific_ business use inside the _specific app_ you've been hired to work on.
 It may seem appealing that you're "working on the problem domain" and "tailoring your code to your employer's needs", but chances are that you're also making a _mess_ that is hard to understand, isn't flexible enough to adapt to new requirements, and can't be taken out of the current app and be plugged into a new app that has a better architecture.